 This work is currently focused on Central City.
 An initial list of 30 properties(external link) was identified and, as progress is achieved, sites may be removed or re-categorised.
 A number of new sites have been added.

-The table below shows current sites and their status as of April 2022.
-The next update will be in August 2022.
+The table below shows current sites and their status.
+The next update will be in June 2023.